 Great Fall in Paterson (Passaic County) picture above

 If you haven’t seen this prominent waterfall, it’s a stunning and soothing 77-foot waterfall on the Passaic River.
 “It’s a beautiful destination in an unlikely place.”
 It’s also surrounded by the Paterson Great Falls Historical National Park.
 Explore the grounds, admire the waterfall and partake in seasonal events.
 The area around the Great Falls has a rich history that traces back to the early industrial hubs of the country.
-The river had once offered enough to generate power and sustain a large number of industries in the region.
+Interesting fact: The river had once offered enough to generate power and sustain a large number of industries in the region.
+Go, sit and listen to the soothing sound of the great fall.
 72 McBride Ave, Paterson, NJ.

 Weehawken Waterfront Park and Recreation Center (Hudson County)